TheLeopard65

 }

-• The response says that the data is encrypted in ROT13, On decrypting the data we get the following message.
+• The response says that data is encrypted in ROT13, On decryption, the following was received.

 HackTheBox TwoMillion Machine - ROT13